Spiro Mounds: The Great Mortuary

 The "Great Mortuary", as archaeologists called this hollow chamber, appears to have begun as a burial structure for Spiro's rulers.
 It was created as a circle of sacred cedar posts sunk in the ground and angled together at the top similarly to a tipi.
 The cone-shaped chamber was covered with layers of earth to create the mound, preventing collapse.
 Some scholars believe that minerals percolating through the mound hardened the log walls of the chamber, making them resistant to decay and shielding the perishable artifacts inside from direct contact with the earth.
 No other Mississippian mound has been found with such a hollow space inside it, nor with such spectacular preservation of artifacts.
 Craig Mound has been called "an American King Tut's Tomb".

-Between 1933 and 1935, Craig Mound was excavated by a commercial enterprise that had bought the rights from local landowners to excavate and to keep or sell the artifacts they recovered.
-Tunneling into the mound and breaking through the Great Mortuary's log wall, they found many human burials, together with their associated grave goods.
-They discarded the human remains and the fragile artifacts—made of textile, basketry, and even feathers—that were preserved in these extremely unusual conditions.
-Most of those rare and priceless objects disintegrated before scholars could reach the site, although some were sold to collectors.
-When the commercial excavators finished, they dynamited the burial chamber and sold the commercially valuable artifacts, made of stone, pottery, copper, and conch shell, to collectors in the United States and overseas.
-Probably, most of these valuable objects are lost, but some have been returned through donation and have been documented by scholars.

 Funded by the Works Progress Administration (WPA), archaeologists from the University of Oklahoma excavated parts of the site between 1936 and 1941.
 The Oklahoma Historical Society established the Spiro Mounds Archaeological Center in 1978 that continues to operate.
 The site is listed on the National Register of Historic Places and is preserved as Oklahoma's only Archeological State Park and only pre-contact Native American site open to the public.